ADNRs/Unverified-TLS-MITM-Demo/README.md

 ### Perform ARP spoofing

-Perform ARP spoofing on both the victim machine and the gateway.
+Perform ARP spoofing on both the victim and the gateway.
+This is because the traffic between the victim and the servers definitely goes through the gateway.
 If the attack is successful, the man-in-the-middle scenario holds.
+All traffic between the victim and the gateway will now go through this machine.
 The interface name and the gateway IP can be found with `route -n`.
 The victim IP can be found through IP scanning within the LAN or just by opening a terminal on the victim machine and executing `ifconfig`.
-Note that at this step, all HTTPS traffic between the victim and servers within 140.113/16 is protected via TLS.
-To be able to get the plaintext HTTP message, the man-in-the-middle server should pretend to be the real server to the victim and establish the TLS connection with the victim.
+Note that at this step, all HTTPS traffic between the victim and the servers is protected via TLS.
+To be able to get the plaintext HTTP message, the middle man should pretend to be the server to the victim and establish the TLS connection with the victim.

 ```bash
 sudo arpspoof -i <interface name> -c both -t <victim IP> -r <gateway IP>